Resume Tips

 3. Use Bullet Points to Highlight Achievements

-Instead of listing the responsibilities of your job make sure you highlight tangible accomplishments and results that can be quantified.
-Use the bullet point format to help make your achievements easily scannable and engaging to potential employers.
+Instead of listing the duties of your job instead, emphasize tangible accomplishments and results that can be quantified.
+Utilize bullet points to make your accomplishments appealing and easy to read to potential employers.

 4. Emphasize Transferable Skills

-You should highlight transferable skills that will be useful in the desired position or industry.
-These could be skills like communication, leadership, problem-solving and collaboration.
-This shows your versatility and suitability for different job jobs.
+Consider highlighting transferable abilities that could be useful in the desired role or industry.
+These can include abilities like communication, leadership, problem-solving and teamwork.
+This shows your versatility and your ability to be suited for a variety of job positions.

 5. Keep It Concise and Well-Structured